-Altogether, a total of about 24 mgd of new water supply may be generated by utilities over the planning horizon at a total cost of about \$150.7 million.
-Project types include alternative reuse and surface water development, new storage tanks or other capacity created, new and replacement wells, and water conservation.
-Reuse and groundwater would generate about 63 percent of potential new water (Figure 8).
+Altogether, a total of about 37 mgd of new water supply may be generated by utilities over the planning horizon at a total cost of about \$191 million.
+Project types include reuse and surface water development, new storage tanks or other capacity created, new and replacement groundwater wells, and water conservation.
+Reuse and other AWS would generate about 42 percent of potential new water (Figure 8).
 Traditional sources would likely be reserved for public supply uses only.

-The estimated cost without conservation projects is \$108 million or an average of \$4.5 million per mgd of water created.
-If each of the 22 projects categorized as conservation saved an average of 0.09 mgd they would collectively add 1.98 mgd for a new total of about 25.7 mgd.
+The estimated cost without conservation projects is \$138 million or an average of \$2.6 million per mgd of water created.
+If each of the 35 projects categorized as conservation saved an average of 0.09 mgd they would collectively add three mgd for a new total of about 40 mgd.